scaleoutsean/eseries-perf-analyzer/DOCUMENTATION.md

 - to access InfluxDB services you need an admin-issued token, so having the port exposed doesn't mean anyone can query or write to InfluxDB
 - `/health` path does not require authentication.
 But it doesn't allow you to read or write anything.
 This makes it possible to monitor the DB from external services outside Docker Compose environment

 InfluxDB has no "administrator password" that can be recovered (although since 3.3 there's a way to recover it through the console but I haven't looked into that).
-The point is, there's no "username" and there's no "password" and it's not convenient if you lose the API token.
+The point is, there's no "username" and there's no "password" and if you lose your API token there's no easy password reset.

+Regarding database name: EPA v4 defaults to `eseries`.
+Metrics are tagged with system WWN so you can store metrics from multiple arrays in the same database.
+If you need more isolation you can create multiple databases (in addition to, or instead of, `eseries`) and specify a different name in each EPA Collector.

-InfluxDB has its data in `./data/influxdb`.
+InfluxDB stores its data in `./data/influxdb`.

 ### InfluxDB Explorer (`influxdb3-ui`)